About Us

 Executive Director

-She lives in Kingsbridge, South Devon with her husband, teenage sons, and dogs; connecting with nature daily on woodland and coastal walks or sea dips.
+She lives in Kingsbridge, South Devon with her husband and teenage sons – connecting with nature daily on woodland and coastal dog walks or sea dips.

 Project Coordinator